Apidya: Reception

 The game was largely praised as a fine example of the shoot 'em up genre.
-Amiga Power magazine described the game as offering "more playability than any other shoot 'em up" and awarded the game 89% in 1992.
-Amiga Format magazine awarded the game 90%.
+Amiga Power described the game as offering "more playability than any other shoot 'em up" and awarded the game 89% in 1992.
+Amiga Format awarded the game 90%.

 Legacy

-An unofficial GBA Apidya technical demo followed years later, and an unofficial Windows remake of the first level was released in 2002 but neither was ever completed.
+An unofficial Windows remake of the first level of Apidya was released in 2002, followed by an unofficial technical demo for the Game Boy Advance in 2007 years later, but neither were ever completed.